MilitaoLucas/olex2-gui/util/pyUtil/gui/help/gui/EN/work/refine.md

 # Refinement Settings Extra
 Some refinement programs may have extra settings that are not accessible through the Olex2 GUI; these extra settings may be specified here.

+# CGLS Options
+Two options for conjugate gradient least squares (CGLS-J).

+**ESD**: when on, the refinement ends with a full-matrix build to obtain standard uncertainties, as a Least Squares refinement does.
+Off skips that build and is faster, which is how SHELXL's CGLS behaves; nothing else the refinement reports changes.
+Leave it on for a final model, off for intermediate work.

+**single**: holds the design matrix in single precision.
+The matrix is then half the size and the conjugate gradient solve, which is limited by memory bandwidth, is faster.
+The products are still accumulated in double precision, so the effect on the result is negligible.
+Useful for large structures.